Tips & Tricks for the Perfect Curry

 Take your time:

 A good curry doesn’t have to take hours but it’s important to allow ingredients such as onions to cook properly, to get the most flavour out of them.
-Plus, save powered spices like Garam Masala until last.
+Plus, save powdered spices like Garam Masala until last.
 The cooking process reduces the flavour of dried spices so it’s best to wait until you’re almost finished with the heat before adding to your mix.

 Season to taste:

-Tomato based curries can benefit from a little sugar to take away the acidity and a pinch of salt can also balance the dish.
+Tomato-based curries, like Chicken Tikka Masala, can benefit from a little sugar to take away the acidity and a pinch of salt can also balance the dish.
 If you accidentally go a little overboard with the seasoning, a twist of lemon juice will neutralise the excess.

 Garnish: